RAK3172-SiP WisDuo LPWAN SiP Application Note

 - The system clock frequency can be up to 48 MHz.

-- The Flash memory access time for read access is minimum.
+- The Flash memory access time for read access is minimized.

 - Write and erase operations are possible.